 The film attempts to balance mild amounts of cliched comedy about country bumpkins and the generation gap with heavy themes of child sexual abuse, alcoholism, and emotional nihilism.
 The result is a bleak, awkward mixture that never feels comfortable, short of scant quirky comedic moments involving its assorted conceited characters that work in spite of themselves.

 Director Garry Marshall, better known for light-hearted fare like "The Princess Diaries," struggles with the more dramatic elements of Mark Andrus' rather confused script which never clearly delineates its characters and their issues in the setup, making the rushed and awkward resolution feel both uncredible and undeserved.
-A shame considering it does paint these broad characters with some interesting touches and goes for an admirably risquer tone than you'd expect from a film like this.
+A shame considering it does paint these broad characters with some interesting touches and goes for an admirably riskier tone than you'd expect from a film like this.

-Of the cast the biggest surprise is that starlet turn tabolid joke Lindsay Lohan comes off the best of the lacklustre turns.
+Of the cast the biggest surprise is that starlet turn tabloid joke Lindsay Lohan comes off the best of the lacklustre turns.
 Despite all the hubbub that surrounds her, especially in regards to this project during which much of her talked about misbehavior came to light, 'Rule' shows the girl does have some talent - especially when it comes to playing a character that's much more like her own personality.

 Her obvious lack of interest in even being on-set actually suits this utterly self-absorbed character, one who's an annoying cow at the beginning and remains a royal c*nt throughout - some unconvincing moral lessons learned by the end notwithstanding.
 The freak spray-on tan and baby doll shirts she flaunts provide their own form of twisted entertainment for horny teenage males.